TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

 ## Bugs
 A note for small bugs I notice while testing.
 This is not exhaustive, and there will be dedicated time to thoroughly test the game once the features for the release are complete.
 These bugs can be fixed at any time, and will be moved to the correct list when that happens.
 - [ ] Sometimes "hit effects" trigger too high when shooting enemies.
+- [ ] LAIMLAME cheat does not prevent health damage.
+- [ ] Gromas Mines' cliffside near the elevator into the facility has a HOM when you look up.
+- [ ] Shield pickups seem to have collision with player Thermal Detonators and tend to block them to a certain height.
+Mortars don't seem to be effected.
+- [ ] Re-check vertical projectile push force on enemies.
+- [ ] Re-check mine triggering (they trigger through closed doors).
+- [ ] Re-check player movement on rotating sectors (see Fuel Station).

 ## 10-11-2021
 ### Talay Update